 Prize pool: $18 million

-The International is the most important eSports event in the DOTA2 calendar, and for competitors, is the equivalent of playing in the World Cup Final.
+The International is the most important eSports event in the DOTA 2 calendar.
+For competitors, it’s the equivalent of playing in the World Cup Final.

 Valve, the American video game development company which makes DOTA, rustled up a cool $18 million jackpot for the event.
-To date, this is the biggest prize pool for an eSports tournament.
+Until recently, this was the biggest prize pool for an eSports tournament.
+However, 2019’s Fortnite World Cup had a prize pool of $30 million.

-KeyArena allocated 10,000 tickets for the eSports event, which was sold out in less than an hour — a testament to the industry's growing popularity.
+KeyArena allocated 10,000 tickets for the eSports event, which sold out in less than an hour.
+Clearly, this is a testament to the industry’s growing popularity.

-Reportedly many seats were left empty, attributed to fans' favourite team Na'Vi going out early in the competition.
-DOTA2, The International is seen as the principle live event in eSports tournaments.
+Reportedly, many seats were left empty by the final match.
+This was attributed to fan-favorite team Na’Vi getting knocked out early in the competition.
+Ultimately, the International is seen as the principle live event in eSports tournaments.
+Check out our reviews of famous esport bookmakers such as winners bet.

 #4.
 League of Legends World Finals 2013, LA